Subscription to The American Reader

-In our ninth issue, you can look forward to:
+In our ninth issue, we featured:

 + New Poetry by Ann Lauterbach, John Ashbery, and Rae Armantrout.